dreaw131313/Dreaw-Entity-Component-System/README.md

 ### Entity class
 decs::Entity class is represented by ID and reference to decs::FullContainer in which was created.<br/>

 Entites can also be spawned which is a little faster than creating them by regular method.
-To spawn entity you need to use one of **Spawn()** methods from decs::FullContainer class.
+To spawn entity you need to use one of **Spawn()** methods from decs::Container class.
 ```cpp
 Entity* Spawn(const Entity& prefab, const bool& isActive = true);
 bool Spawn(